AmitKumarDas/Decisions/blogs/code_that_lasts_idiomatic_maya.md

 //
 // 1/ predicates
 // 2/ transformers also called mappers
-// 3/ predicates as well as transformers
+// 3/ predicates & transformers together
 //
 // Above is essentially functional programming and its
 // worth noting to learn more on this from different